cocreature/purelyfunctional-blog/posts/2016-01-01-servant-from-data.md

 ```

 So what do we do if we have a list of command names?
 On the value
-level that’s easy, just create a function and recurse on the
+level, we just create a function and recurse on the
 list.
 Luckily we have functions on the type level called
 `TypeFamilies` so let’s use that: